jahed/react-dojo/docs/source/session-1/webpack.md

 ### json-loader

 The `json-loader` converts JSON into a JavaScript object.
+The simplicity of this loader makes it a good example of what a loader is doing.
+[Check out its source code](https://raw.githubusercontent.com/webpack-contrib/json-loader/1409807e8e32c4f54248ffe44624cd12c84a6202/index.js).

 ```sh
 npm install --save-dev json-loader